On this page, find key information about the rent regulation laws in place in your province or territory, including about:

 Yes, subject to certain rules.

-Does my province have a rent control policy?
+Does my province have a rent regulation policy?

-No. Nova Scotia does not have a permanent rent control policy, and there are no limits to how much a landlord may increase the rent.
+No, Nova Scotia does not have a permanent rent regulation policy, and there are no limits to how much a landlord may increase the rent.
 But there are some rules in the Residential Tenancies Act on how and when rent can be increased.
-The province implemented a temporary rent control policy in November 2020 in response to the COVID-19 Pandemic, which is set to expire on December 31, 2023.
+The province implemented a temporary rent regulation policy in November 2020 in response to the COVID-19 pandemic, which has been extended to December 31, 2025.

 What are the general rules around rent increases?

-What is the temporary rent control policy?
+What is the temporary rent regulation policy?

 Can my landlord increase my rent?